Visions of Europe (film)

-Visions of Europe is 2004 anthology film consisting of 25 short films by as many directors, each from one of the countries then member states of the European Union.
+Visions of Europe is a 2004 internationally co-produced anthology film consisting of 25 short films by as many directors, each from a country representing then member states of the European Union.
 The directors include Aki Kaurismäki, Fatih Akin, Béla Tarr, and Peter Greenaway.

 Content

-All the short films express their creator's vision of what is Europe or the European Union.
+All the subjects express their creator's vision of what is Europe or the European Union.
 The Portuguese director Teresa Villaverde shows migrants arriving on the coast of Italy, in "Cold Water" while the Finnish Aki Kaurismaki films the Portuguese town of Bico.
 For Lithuania, Šarūnas Bartas directed "Children Lose Nothing", a wordless romance involving two teenagers.

 Each short film has an approximate duration of 5 minutes.